harrison-anth/sc_msi_legacy/README.md

 slurm_executor_profile -- contains settings for using the SLURM executor plugin with Snakemake

+slurm_profile -- contains the settings used specifically for the University of Galway HPC

 ### images
 Contains preliminary plots for all the samples prior to integration